gmgu/study-triton/4_2d_grid_and_matmul/README.md

 ## triton.language.core.full()
 triton.language.core.full is a builtin function that returns a tensor filled with the scalar value for the given shape and dtype.
 The tensor class in Triton is different to the tensor in PyTorch, and they are not compatible.
-That is you cannot add a PyTorch tensor to a Triton tensor.
+That is, you cannot add a PyTorch tensor to a Triton tensor.
 Each dimention of shape must be int or constexpr[int].
-In semantic.full(), only size-1 tensor or scalar is accepted for value, and dtype must be specified when value is not a tensor.
+Only size-1 tensor or scalar is accepted for value. dtype must be specified when value is not a tensor.
 ```bash
 def full(shape, value, dtype, _builder):
     shape = _shape_check_impl(shape)  # assert all dimentions are in type constexpr[int] or int and return an integer array.